Terms of Business

 Confidentiality and Data Protection

 All information about you of a sensitive nature will be treated as private and confidential.
 Information we hold about you may, however, be used in the normal course of arranging, placing and administering your insurance.
 This may involve passing information about you to Insurers, other intermediaries, risk management assessors, uninsured loss recovery agencies and other third parties involved (directly or indirectly) in your insurance.
 We may also pass information about you to credit reference agencies and premium finance providers in connection with the assessment of your financial standing and, in particular, where you have requested a premium instalment plan.
 We may pass information about you to our Regulator so that monitoring or investigatory activities can be undertaken.
 From time to time, we may provide you with information about other products or services that we feel may be appropriate.
 If you do not wish to receive marketing information from us please write to us at our registered address.
-For training and monitoring purposes telephone calls may be recorded.
+Telephone calls may be recorded.